arvid-berndtsson/root-path/PUBLISHING.md

 ### 1. Trusted Publishing Setup (Recommended)

-This project uses **Trusted Publishing** for both crates.io and npm, which eliminates the need for long-lived API tokens and significantly improves security.
-No GitHub secrets are required for publishing!
+This project uses **Trusted Publishing** for crates.io, npm, and PyPI, which eliminates the need for long-lived API tokens and significantly improves security. **No GitHub secrets are required for publishing!**

 #### crates.io Trusted Publishing